lkomenski/Soft204-Python-Final-Project--Snake-Game-Mod/README.md

 10. Score is displayed as 'Smarts' instead of 'Score'

 ## Installing
-Download the Python 3 installer package from the official website and install it (if not already installed) Run the following in the terminal to install the Pygame library
+Download and install the Python 3 installer package from the official website (if not already installed).
+Run the following in the terminal to install the Pygame library:
 ```
 pip3 install pygame
 ```